-The NBC-HIS Exam Committee, consisting of experienced and currently practicing board-certified hearing instrument specialists, develops items for the National Competency Exam.
+The NBC-HIS Item Writers’ committee, consisting of experienced and currently practicing board-certified hearing instrument specialists, develops items for the National Competency Exam.
 These individuals volunteer their time to research and draft questions based upon the NBC-HIS Role Delineation Study results and performance objectives required to be a competent, professional hearing healthcare provider.
 The NCE consists of 100 scored multiple choice items from each of the five (5) competency areas.
-It may also include some additional beta questions.
 Exam candidates will receive a score based upon their performance on the hundred (100) scored items.
-The exam is not weighted; there is only one correct answer for each question.
+Refer to the Candidate Handbook for additional information.

 A passing score is required to become Board Certified in Hearing Instrument Sciences.
 Enclosed in the Welcome Packet is a press release for local media, logos for advertising, and recertification criteria sheet and guidelines for proper usage of the BC-HIS designation.

 An exam appeal will only be considered if there was a condition at the exam center that caused a problem in taking the exam.
 There will be no appeals for a rescore of an exam since the chance of a scoring mistake is virtually nonexistent.
-Requests for exam appeals must be submitted in writing by registered mail within sixty (60) days of the exam date and must be accompanied by a payment of $75 USD.
+Requests for exam appeals must be submitted in writing by within sixty (60) days of the exam date and must be accompanied by a payment of $75 USD.
 A candidate may appeal an exam score for the following reasons

 On the day of your scheduled exam, please arrive 20 minutes before your scheduled start time to allow sufficient time for the examination proctor to verify your identity (you will need two pieces of ID; one MUST be a photo ID) and check in before the published exam start time.
 At time of check-in, present your exam confirmation notice which was emailed to you after the exam session was scheduled.

 A maximum of 105 minutes is provided for completion of the exam which begins at the conclusion of registration and instructions.
 Late arrivals WILL NOT receive a time extension.
 You may not carry any papers, briefcases or other personal belongings to the exam site.